 For Christmas this year I have decided to go handmade for the majority of our children’s gifts.

 One of the gifts the twins will be receiving is a set of handmade books.
-They are 2 years old and love the alphabet, counting and colors.
+They are 2 years old and love the alphabet, counting, and colors.
 They also love to read flick through the pages of books and point to all of the things they know and ask about the things that they don’t.

-I used mod podge to attach each of the print-out pages to the cardboard pages in the book.
-The front and back covers I put a layer of mod podge over the top too to protect the exterior of the book from scuffs and give it a shiny finish.
-When gluing the pages inside the book leave about 2mm from the center, otherwise when the book opens and closes the inside section may begin to peel up.
+Craft tip: When gluing the pages inside the book leave about 2mm from the center, otherwise when the book opens and closes the inside section may begin to peel up.
 Once the glue is dry, use a fine sheet of sandpaper and rub gently down the center divide of each page.
 This will make the print-out pages blend in with the cardboard so it looks like you’ve printed directly onto the cardboard and not glued pages down.
 Close the book and very gently rub the sandpaper over the ends of the pages too so that if you have cut your pages by hand (like me) you don’t see the scissor marks or uneven edges.